 Day Care Education

 Our CFSmart education program is a free resource for teachers and early learning educators to improve understanding of CF in an education setting.
 It includes free e-Learning modules as well as downloadable resources.
-Our Education Coordinator can work with parents to develop an Action Plan with detailed information about the individual needs of your baby at day care.
+Our Education Coordinator can work with parents to develop an Action Plan with detailed information about the needs of your baby at day care.
 We are able to provide further support to the day care if required.

 For more information or support, contact our Services Team by emailing services@cfwa.org.au or calling 08 6224 4100.